HanpyBin/Obsidian-Templater-Templates/README.md

 **FOR A BETTER CODE VIEW, SEE THE RAW CODE BUT NOT MARKDOWN STYLE**

 ## Templates until now
+> Attention: All the template files with '-admonition' mean you need to use this template with obsidian plugin `admonition` to show its origin appearance.
 - Essay Reading